microsoft/tilecode/manual.md

 ![two ponds](pics/fishPonds.JPG)

-The player can't swim, so we'll encode a rule that ends the game if the player enters the water.
+The player can't swim, so we'll encode a rule that ends the game if the player enters the water then the game is over.
 From the code screen, select the player sprite and move to the resting rule type, as shown below:

 ![player resting](pics/restingPlayer.JPG)